HowTo: Raspberry Pi – rotate screen output

 What I can't do is rotate the picture.
 I open with sudo nano /boot/config.txt

-the file and navigate to the end and write display_rotate=2 there and save the file.
-After a reboot the image remains horizontal.
-The following note may be interesting: If I navigate directly to conf.txt via the explorer on the PI, after editing the line I get the message “Save not possible, no authorization”.
+the file and navigate to the end and write there display_rotate=2 and save the file.
+After a reboot, the picture remains horizontal.
+The following note may be interesting: If I navigate directly to conf.txt via the Explorer on the PI, after editing the line I get the message "Cannot save, no authorization".
 But if I access the Rasp from the PC via SSH, I can edit and save the file.
-When I then look at the file on the PI, the new value is also there.
+If I then look at the file on the PI, the new value is also in there.
 I tested it with values 1,2 and 3.
-Unfortunately the display always remains horizontal.
+Unfortunately, the display always remains horizontal.
 Do you have an idea?
 Below is my conf.txt

 Thanks very much,